thynson/react-isomorphism/README.md

     ```

     This example webpack config file only contains one entry of `home`, usually
     you have to define more entries.
+The output filename are postfixed with
+    chunck hash so it should be safe to enable long-term cache if you use a
+    CDN.

     Note that `assets-webpack-plugin` is required to dump an assets map.
 So
     that we can find the correct bundle file by entry name.